greenelab/deep-review/sections/06_discussion.md

 [@tag:Romero2017_diet].
 These use multiple networks to drastically reduce the number of free parameters by first flipping the problem and training a network to predict parameters (weights) for each input (SNP) to learn a feature embedding.
-This embedding (i.e. PCA, per class histograms, or a Word2vec [@tag:Word2Vec] generalization) can be learned directly from input data or take advantage of other datasets or domain knowledge.
+This embedding (e.g. from principal component analysis, per class histograms, or a Word2vec [@tag:Word2Vec] generalization) can be learned directly from input data or take advantage of other datasets or domain knowledge.
 Additionally, in this task the features are the examples, an important advantage when it is typical to have 500